-If you also are treated or monitored for an existing medical condition during the visit when you receive a preventive service, or if other services are billed in addition to the preventive service, the cost sharing for the care received for the existing medical condition or other services will also apply.
+If you are also treated or monitored for an existing medical condition during the visit when you receive a preventive service, or if other services are billed in addition to the preventive service, the cost sharing for the care received for the existing medical condition or other services will also apply.

-Dental services (Medicare-covered)

-In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
-However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
+What you must pay when Services that are covered for you you get these services Dental services (Medicare-covered) In-network: You pay a \$50 Copay In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Out-of-network: You pay Original Medicare.
+However, Medicare currently pays for 40% coinsurance dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.

-Services from dentists who have opted out of Medicare will not be reimbursed.
+Services from dentists who have opted out of Medicare will